 But I don't want you to think that this trip is only something for beginners - just because I was one.
 In my group, there were also people with a lot of experience!
 And it was not a problem at all!
 Pete, the award-winning photographer, was willing to help everyone.
 So it really doesn't matter how experienced you are.
 He helps the beginners to use their camera properly but has also a lot of tips for those with more experience.
 He always tries to find the best location to suit everyone, so at the end of the day, all of us took some amazing pictures.

 Pete showed me some tricks and helped me to get away from the auto and program modes and how to take the full control of my photography.
 It wasn't always easy, as there is a lot to think about, but Pete was very patient and explained everything step by step.
 He answered all of my questions even though I had thousands of them.

 We didn't have a set itinerary as every day was planned with Pete and the whole group to our preferences.
 As it was only a small group of five people everyone got so see what they wanted.
 Pete did listen to our wishes and so we could start our little adventure.

-I learned a lot during this week.
+I learned a lot this week.
 I see everything in another perspective now and can also be more creative.
-Now, that I have improved my knowledge I can start wondering around the city and surroundings trying to get the best pictures and try out all the settings.
+Now, that I have improved my knowledge I can start wandering around the city and surroundings trying to get the best pictures and try out all the settings.